kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Relation to MCP

-MCP helps models fetch context dynamically.
+MCP helps models fetch context dynamically
-Instead of giving the model all your data, it requests only the parts needed for each task.
+Instead of giving the model all your data, it requests only the parts needed for each task
 This keeps the active window small and efficient

 > The Model Context Protocol standardizes how AI applications access external data and tools.
 This abstraction layer enables building AI systems that can work with multiple different data sources and capabilities.